Auckland Rugby Union: School competition

 The union are one of three organisations (the others being Collegesport and the Secondary Schools Executive Committee) responsible for administering the local secondary school competitions.
 Notable rugby schools in Auckland include Auckland Grammar School, De La Salle College, Kelston Boys High School, King's College, Mount Albert Grammar School, Sacred Heart College and St Kentigern College.
 The 1st XV competition is split across three divisions, these being 1A, 1B and 1C.
 In addition to the 1st XV competition there a number of lower-grade (non-1st XV) and girls competitions.

 Supporters

 The Auckland Rugby Union Supporters Club (ARUSC) was established in 1976 after a meeting between ARFU administration and a group of supporters.
 The club's emblem is the "Flying Elephant", which was agreed upon after a competition to find a mascot was found.
 The winner of the competition was Mr J.E.
 Hannan.
 The supporters club is currently located under the North (ASB) Stand at Eden Park.

-The ARUSC also operates the Junior Rugby Foundation (JRF).
-The purposes of the organisation is to provide education, assistant and support for the promotion and development of participation by young people in rugby within the areas governed by the ARFU.
+The ARUSC also has the Junior Rugby Foundation (JRF) to provide education, assistant and support for the promotion and development of participation by young people in rugby within the areas governed by the ARFU.
 Recent JRF bursary recipients include Liaki Moli, Sean Polwart and Tyrone Ngaluafe.